NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 # The name "Hydrology solver" is arbitrary, you can call it what you want.
 # inca_dascru identifies a specific algorithm.
 This one is good for most purposes.
 # [2, hr] is the initial solver step length.
-# 1e-2 is how much the solver algorithm is allowed to decrease the step size to
+# 1e-2 is to how low a relative length the solver algorithm is allowed to decrease the step size to
 #    preserve accuracy of the solution.
 sol : solver("Hydrology solver", inca_dascru, [2, hr], 1e-2)